Pritam08pb/WeathHunter/README.md

-# ClimaCast
+# WeathHunter
-Data Scraping and Weather Prediction
+Weather data Scraping and automatic dataset creation for analysis .